vmware-archive/pivot_pws_tutorial_rails/README.md

 ## Visiting the site after the first push

-Visiting your shiny new site will result in the familiar Rails 500 page.
+Visiting your shiny new site at http://your-unique-app-name.cfapps.io/ will result in the familiar Rails 500 page.
 Let's dig into what might be going wrong.

 Start tailing the app's logs.